 Journal of South Asian Development is available electronically on SAGE Journals Online at http://journals.sagepub.com/home/SAD.This journal is a member of the Committee on Publication Ethics (COPE).

-The Journal of South Asian Development (JSAD) publishes papers based on original research pertaining to all facets of development in South Asia (a region comprising of Afghanistan, Pakistan, India, Sri Lanka, Bangladesh, Nepal, Bhutan and the Maldives).
+The Journal of South Asian Development (JSAD) is a peer-reviewed journal that publishes papers based on original research pertaining to all facets of development in South Asia (a region comprising of Afghanistan, Pakistan, India, Sri Lanka, Bangladesh, Nepal, Bhutan and the Maldives).
 Within this broad field, we are particularly interested in receiving original research papers on

 · economic development, labor markets, trade, and regional integration;